ShivamTripathi028/rak-chatbot-backend/product-categories/meshtastic/wismesh-b1/datasheet.md

 #### Battery Connector

 The WisMesh Board ONE can be powered by a rechargeable battery, connected to the **P2 connector**.
 The nominal operating voltage of the battery should be within the range shown in the following table.
-The matching connector for the battery wires is an <a href="https://www.jst-mfg.com/product/detail_e.php?series=199" target="_blank">JST PHR-2 2 mm pitch female</a>.
+The matching connector for the battery wires is an <a href="https://www.jst-mfg.com/product/detail_e.php?series=199" target="_blank">JST PHR-2 2&nbsp;mm pitch female</a>.

 :::tip NOTE
 Depending on the regional requirements, the WisMesh Board ONE can have a two pin (US) or a three pin (EU) battery connector.
 In case the three pin connector is on the board, only batteries with an integratec NTC temperature sensor and a three wire cable can be connected and charged.